 Most foreign dividends received by individuals from foreign companies (where the shareholding is less than 10% in the foreign company) are taxable at a flat rate of 20%.
 For companies and trusts, the effective rate is also 20%.
-No deductions are allowed for interest and other expenditure incurred to produce such foreign dividends.
+As the foreign dividends are taxed at a flat rate, no deductions are allowed for interest and other expenditure incurred to produce such foreign dividends.